litestar-org/litestar/docs/usage/17-exceptions.md

-# Exceptions and Exception Handling
+# Exceptions and exception handling

-Starlite define a base error called [`StarliteException`][starlite.exceptions.StarLiteException] which serves as a basis to all other exceptions.
+Starlite define a base exception called [`StarliteException`][starlite.exceptions.StarLiteException] which serves as a basis to all other exceptions.

-In general, Starlite will raise two types of exceptions - exceptions that arise during application init, which fall under the broad scope of configurations errors, and exceptions that are raised as part of the normal application flow, i.e. exceptions in route handlers, dependencies and middleware that should be serialized in some fashion.
+In general, Starlite will raise two types of exceptions:

+1. Exceptions that arise during application init, which fall
+2. Exceptions that are raised as part of the normal application flow, i.e. exceptions in route handlers, dependencies and middleware, that should be serialized in some fashion.

 ## Configuration Exceptions